President's Address

 Education

 The WIN committee of SVIN has been incredibly active.
 Under the leadership of Drs.
-Robin Novakovic and Cynthia Kenmuir, they have developed a mentorship program within SVIN, as well as a speaker registry to help connect meeting organizers with the right speaker(s).
+Cynthia Kenmuir, Robin Novakovic, and Preethi Ramchand, they have developed a mentorship program within SVIN, as well as a speaker registry to help connect meeting organizers with the right speaker(s).

 Sincerely,